shauray8/ai-notebooks/dataviz/README.md

 - How popular has my name been over time?
 - How many sexual partners have people of Britain had?
 - A friend in the US has just given birth to a full-term baby weighing 6 lb (2.91kg).
 She has been told this is below average and is concerned.
 Is weight unusually low?
+- Cost analysis of statue of unity
+-

 #### all the questions are from a book called the art of statistics by David Spiegelhalter.